Getting Started

 # Create a new feature (creates both branches, switches to @local)

-git shadow new-feature feature/my-feature
+git shadow feature start feature/my-feature

 # Work normally on your @local branch